-The courses at Åbo Akademi University vary in length and can therefore run for, for instance, an entire term or one period (half a term).
+The courses at Åbo Akademi University vary in length and can therefore run for, for instance, an entire term or just one period (half a term).
 Students usually have to register for courses before attending them.
 This is done through the study tool MinPlan.
-More detailed information about all courses (course requirements, prerequisites etc.) can also be found in MinPlan or in the teaching program at: www.abo.fi/student/sv/undervisningsprogram (in Swedish).
+More detailed information about all courses (course requirements, prerequisites etc.) can also be found in MinPlan or in the teaching programme (in Swedish). (www.abo.fi/student/sv/undervisningsprogram)